How to Install a Sink and Faucet

-Installing a drop-in sink and a top-mount, single-handle faucet is a fast and easy kitchen facelift.
+Installing a new sink is a fast and easy kitchen facelift.
 One thing to consider when choosing a new sink and faucet is how many holes the faucet requires.
 Is it a single-handle unit or does it have separate handles for hot and cold water?
 Do you need holes for a separate sprayer or soap dispenser?
 Most drop-in sinks are available with various numbers of faucet holes.

 Measure the width of the base cabinet in which your sink will be installed.
 A sink should be four inches narrower than the cabinet to allow room for a mounting that doesn't require modifications of the cabinetry.